achiminator/NEOntometrics/frontend/assets/webpage/homepage.md

 **Fig. 2.** The process of analyzing and retrieving ontologies with NEOntometrics.

 The calculation service **OPI** is responsible for calculating metrics out of ontology documents.
-While it is based on the calculation service published in [19], most of the underlying code has been replaced.
-The old application struggled with ontology files larger than 10 MB due to inefficient memory allocation, had no seperation of the calulation of the _Elemental Metrics_ and composed metrics of the metric frameworks and lacked support for reasoning.
-The old application was designed as a standalone application, while the new calculation engine is hidden for the user and only accessed by the **API**.
+While it is based on the calculation service published in [BLINDED], most underlying code has been replaced.
+The old application struggled with ontology files larger than 10 MB due to inefficient memory allocation, had no separation of the calculation of the _Elemental Metrics,_ and the _composed metrics_ of the metric frameworks, and lacked support for reasoning.
+The old application was designed as a standalone application, while the new calculation engine is hidden from the user and only accessed by the **API**.

 The backend application utilizes two languages: The **API** is written in python, **OPI** engine builds on Java.
-While this adds complexity regarding the application design, it allows to integrate and use of the OWLAPI.
-This library provides many convenience functions for handling OWL and RDF-Files like an entity searcher or the automatic calculation of some of the axiom-based metrics.
+While this adds complexity to the application design, it allows the integration and use of the OWL API.
+This library provides many convenient functions for handling OWL and RDF-Files like an entity searcher or the automatic calculation of some axiom-based metrics.

-  # Using NEOntometrics
+# Using the application

 ## The Metric explorer

-The page _Metric Explorer_ is an repository on available metrics in NEOntometrics and beyond.
-It two main categories are _Elemental Metrics_, which are the underlying, atomar measurements that are calculated on the ontologies itself.
-All information shown in this category originates from the authors of the software. _Quality Frameworks_, in opposite,presents the ontology quality metrics developed by other researchers, like the OntoQA Metrics [10] by Tartir et. al shown in Fig. 3.
-Here, all information originates from the authos of the given frameworks.
+The page _Metric Explorer_ is a repository of available metrics in NEOntometrics and beyond.
+The two main categories are _Elemental Metrics_, the underlying atomic measurements of the ontologies.
+The authors of the software create all information shown in this category. _Quality Frameworks_, on the opposite,present the ontology quality metrics developed by other researchers, like the OntoQA Metrics [10] by Tartir et al., shown in Fig. 3.
+Here, all information originates from the authors of the given frameworks.

-The page provides information on five categories (though not all of them are filled for all the metrics). _Metric Definition_ contains the formal definiton of the metrics and how they are caluclated. _Metric Description_ supplements a more human readable explonation, at times also an example. _Metric Interpretation_ guides the practical usage. _Calculation_ provides their decompositions into the _Elemental Metrics_ and _seeAlso_ links to further ressources like the corresponding papers or additional reads.
+The page provides information on five categories (though not all of them are filled for all the metrics). _Metric Definition_ contains the formal definition of the metrics and how they are calculated, while _Metric Description_ supplements a more human-readable explanation and is, at times, an example. _Metric Interpretation_ guides practical usage. _Calculation_ explains their decompositions into the _Elemental Metrics_ using the metric names that are returned by the API_,_ and _seeAlso_ links to further resources like the corresponding papers or additional reads.

   ## Using the Calculation-Frontend

-The tab _Calculation Engine_ is the main entrypoint for the selection of the metrics.
-Howering over the elements shows additional information identically to parts of the M_etric Explorer_.
+The tab _Calculation Engine_ is the main entry point for the metrics calculation.
+Hovering over the elements shows additional information identically to parts of the M_etric Explorer_.
 Checking the box on the right enables the calculation of all metrics of a given category.
-However, it is also possible to add further, isolated metrics by clicking on the metric items.
-The button *"Already Calculated"*; shows the repositories which metrics are already in the database.
+However, adding additional metrics is also possible by clicking on the metric items.
+The &quot;Already Calculated&quot; button shows the repositories are already in the database.
 These repositories can be a starting point for further exploration.

 A click on the arrow starts the metric request.
-If the metric is not yet stored in the system, the application asks to put the calculation task into the queue.
-If it is already in the queue, a notification informs on the progress.
-As soon as the data is completely analyzed, a click on the arrow leads to the metric results presented as a paginated table, representing the metric values along the different ontology versions.
-The drop down menu in the header allows for the selection of the various ontology metrics, the download button exports the metrics of the file into a .csv.
+If the metric is unknown in the system, the application asks to queue the calculation task.
+If it is already in the queue, a notification informs of the progress.
+As soon as the data is analyzed, a click on the arrow leads to the metric results presented as a paginated table (cf. Fig. 5), representing the metric values for the different ontology versions.
+The drop-down menu in the header allows for selecting the various ontology files, the download button exports the metrics of the file into a .csv.

 ## Using the API

-The graphQL endpoint is available on _/graphql_ , accessible through a browser on a GraphiQL interface or by using any other GraphQL client.
-Typically, one would first query the node _queueInformation_ to check whether the data is already in the database or in the calculation queue, then either run a mutation to put the data into the queue or fetch the data from the node _getRepository_.
-Using the GraphiQL interface, it is possible to iteratively develop the query while exploring the query-schema.
+The GraphQL endpoint is available on _api.neontometrics.blindeduniversity.xx/graphql_, accessible through a browser on a GraphiQL interface, or by using any other GraphQL client.
+Typically, one would first query the node _queueInformation_ to check whether the data is already in the database or the calculation queue, then run a mutation to put the data into the queue or fetch the data from the node _getRepository_.

+The GraphQL endpoints further provide documentation on the various available requests and possible return values, thus enabling the guided development of new queries.